Last Updated: September 21, 2020

 - Hypodense peritumoral edema

-- Heterogeneous, but avid enhancement on contrast-enhanced CT
+- Heterogeneous but avid enhancement on contrast-enhanced CT imaging

-- MRI without and with IV contrast; CT to help characterize calvarial invasion
+- MRI without and with intravenous contrast; CT to help characterize calvarial invasion

 For more information, please see the corresponding chapter in Radiopaedia.